 About Me

-Thank you for stopping by to learn a little about me and my writing journey.
+Thank you for stopping by to learn a little about me.

-My life has included many moves and various working situations, not what I call “careers.”
+My life has included many changes from a lot of moves and various working situations.
 I have been a mediocre waitress, owned a coffee shop, worked as a legal secretary, acted as a receptionist in an accounting firm, and volunteered with several community organizations.
-And I worked for a senior services organization, where I still do volunteer work.
-Working with senior adults is the field that touched my heart and keeps my interest today.

 As my husband likes to tease me, it took me three decades to finally finish my college degree.
-Partly because we moved around a lot in his early years, establishing his accounting career.
+Partly because we moved around a lot as he established his accounting career.
 Partly because I changed my major every time I started back to college.
 I finally graduated with a B.S. degree in gerontology from Wichita State University, which started my enjoyment of working with older adults.
+In truth, I am one of those “older adults” now.

 I love to travel and do so whenever possible, to wherever my interest is at that moment.
-Sometimes I travel for work-related conferences, visit friends and relatives, or just for pure pleasure.
 Not letting age get in my way, I have tested the boundaries of my physical capabilities on those travels by hot air ballooning, kayaking, deep-sea fishing, and ziplining.
-So far…there are many more items on my “before I finally move on a final time” list.
+There are many more items on my “yes, I want to try that” list.

 What I Write